 Probably because this intersection is “midway” between the grid of 65th and 70th, the corner was not subject to the profusion of gas stations in 1958.
 The Theodora Home at the southwest corner (6559 35th Ave NE) has been on-site since 1910 in a series of buildings, the present one built in 1965.
 On the northwest corner at 6801 35th Ave NE is the Northeast Branch Library which opened in 1954.

-The building at 6800 35th Ave NE (northeast corner of the intersection) has the most unusual history and change of use of any in Wedgwood.
+The building at 6800 35th Ave NE (northeast corner of the intersection) has the most unusual history and changes of use of any in Wedgwood.
 It started out in 1955 as View Ridge Brethren Church.

-After only about five years the building was purchased by University Unitarian Church and was remodeled for classroom and meeting space.
+After only about five years the building was purchased by University Unitarian Church and was remodeled for their classroom and meeting space.
 UUC next sold the building to Congregation Beth Shalom to be remodeled into a synagogue.

 Intersection of NE 70th Street